Sharing evidence with lead buyers

 }

-- The buyer can view, download the evidence image, or generate a PDF report
+- The buyer can immediately view the CDR, download the evidence image, or generate a PDF report.

-- Re-claiming the same URL is idempotent (
+- POSTing the same URL twice is safe (

 End-to-end flow